 Climate change – what is that going to do to our economy?
 And to all those questions that they’re surrounded with, and then on top of that, we’re saying to young men, “Oh, and by the way, we’re going to increase the pool of people that you’re going to be competing with, because that’s what we’d like to do.”

 That’s probably not such a fabulous message for them so I can understand, I’m not suggesting that we shouldn’t do it and I’m not suggesting that’s not the right thing to do.
 And I was just saying that it’s not what I want, it’s very much what I want, but I can understand why they would find that threatening and difficult to hear.

 Hilary: Putting yourself into their shoes, it’s not hard to understand that reaction.
 One of the questions that I was posing to some of our interviewees just recently came from Melinda Gates, and I haven’t got the exact narrative in front of me, but she was talking about as we start to rebuild after COVID, we should be putting women at the centre of a lot of our strategies and initiatives, because guess what, they’re already at the centre.

 So, she was talking about the fact that women are starting small businesses, women are running the home, they are caring for the children, they’re probably doing the home-schooling.
 Also, they’re trying to work.
-So, she’s saying that we should be asking more of our leaders in the future and we should be prioritizing women’s issues and rebuild organizations around that.
-And I think she was talking more about things like flexibility, things like potentially part time work, understanding their perspective.
+So, she’s saying that we should be asking more of our leaders in the future and we should be prioritising women’s issues and rebuild organisations around that.
+And I think she was talking more about things like flexibility, things like potentially part-time work, understanding their perspective.

 I totally agree with her.
 She’s been a fabulous supporter of women and women’s issues, and generally also puts her money where her mouth is.
 I do think women are much more at the centre of everything that we actually give them credit for.